akovac35/netcoreapisample/readme.md

 * integration testing using generated .NET API client,
 * ...

-To start the sample, run:
+To start the sample, run the following commands in solution root:

 * `dotnet tool restore`
 * `./scripts/build_docker.sh`